lyledean1/cyclang/book/src/overview.md

 ```

 ### For Loop

+This snippet showcases the standard for loop syntax, iterating from 0 to 9 and printing each value.

 ```rust
 for (let i = 0; i < 10; i++)
 {
     print(i);
 }
 ```

 ### While Loop

+In this example, a while loop continues execution as long as the condition remains true.
+The loop increments the val variable and exits once val reaches 10.

 ```rust
 let cond = true;
 let val = 0;